-

 Luca was born from an EEP recommended genetic match and is an ambassador for his species who are classed as endangered on the IUCN redlist

 In the short-term he was moved to Banham’s sister park, Africa Alive.
-But, The Big Cat Sanctuary were delighted to be told we could have Luca join the Sanctuary’s cat family.
+But The Big Cat Sanctuary were delighted to be told we could have Luca join the Sanctuary’s cat family.

-Of the five remaining sub-species, the Amur, or Siberian, tiger is the largest.
-The Amur tiger is also known as the Siberian tiger.
-They can be found in the far Eastern Russia’s Amur Valley.
-They are also the largest naturally occurring cat in the world.
-They have several distinguishing features in the coat colour and stripe pattern when compared to the other sub species.
-Amur tigers can live in sub-zero temperatures due to their longer, thicker fur coat.
+Of the five remaining tiger sub-species, the Amur, or Siberian, tiger is the largest.
+Amur tigers are native to the far Eastern Amur Valley in Russia, and they are the largest naturally occurring cat in the world.
+They can live in sub-zero temperatures due to their longer, thicker fur coat.

+Amur tigers have several distinguishing features in their coat colour and stripe pattern compared to the other tiger sub-species.
 Amur tigers are typically paler in colour with a pale orange coat and comparatively wide stripes.
 In contrast, the Sumatran tiger is very deep orange with thin stripes that are very closely banded together.
 The fur is very thick and coarse, due to the extreme variation in temperature in their native range.

-The Amur tiger typically inhabits pine forest, where they have an abundance of species to prey on.
-During times when food is scarce, Amur tigers have been known to prey upon young bears.
-They often attack brown bears, as they are not known climbers like the black bear, who can often escape tiger attacks using the trees.
+Adopt LucaThe Amur tiger typically inhabits pine forest, where they have an abundance of species to prey on.
+When food is scarce, Amur tigers have been known to prey upon young bears, often brown bears, as they are not known climbers like the black bear, which can escape tiger attacks using the trees.

-The main threats to the wild Amur tiger population are very similar to those facing other big cat species; loss of habitat, poaching for the fur trade and the use of tiger body parts in the traditional medicine trade.
+The main threats to the wild Amur tiger population are very similar to those facing other big cat species: loss of habitat, poaching for the fur trade, and the use of tiger body parts in the traditional medicine trade.